Go to the About us section

 Marston Road Site

 I welcome enquiries from potential PhD students who would like to work broadly within of my areas of interest in Developmental and Educational Psychology, Social Work, Children and Families, and Teaching and Learning in Higher Education.
-Specific topics may include resilience in social workers, well being of looked-after children, development of fantasy and creativity, and the student-as-consumer approach in higher education and its effects on academic performance.
+Specific topics may include resilience in social workers, experiences of racism, and the student-as-consumer approach in higher education.
 Please see 'Research' for more information.

 Impact of engaging in fantasy on creative performance in children and adults (collaboration with Dr Jacqueline Woolley, University of Texas at Austin, and Dr Elizabeth Boerger, Slippery Rock University, and The Science Museum, London).

-Museum visitors' perspectives of museum objects (collaboration with Oxford University Museum of Natural History)
+Children's perspectives of museum objects (collaboration with the Oxford University Museum of Natural History)

 Children's understanding of the fantasy-reality distinction (collaboration with Prof. Margaret Harris, Prof. Paul Harris, Harvard)